 NuGet is a mature technology with a long history.
-Understand what came before NuGet and how NuGet was developed will give some perspective on why NuGet in the Enterprise is such a challenge.
-For developers who just want to dive into the Visual Studio Extension and start coding, security and quality control with NuGet feels like a roadblock..
+Understanding what came before NuGet and how NuGet was developed will give some perspective on why NuGet in the Enterprise is such a challenge.
+For developers who just want to dive into the Visual Studio Extension and start coding, security, and quality control with NuGet feels like a roadblock.

 To get a good idea of why NuGet is so popular and how why it’s so complex, it’s helpful to understand a little bit more about what life was like before NuGet.

-Developers would find and download a library file called a DLL (Dynamic-link library) and checked into source control alongside their own code, images, and other DLLs.
-DLL’s could also be installed on the target server waiting to be used.
+Developers would find and download a library file called a DLL (Dynamic-link library) and check into source control alongside their own code, images, and other DLLs.
+DLLs could also be installed on the target server waiting to be used.

 DLLs promoted modularization of code, code reuse, efficient memory usage, and reduced disk space.
-Using them meant the operating system and programs would load and run faster, while taking less disk space on the computer.
+Using them meant the operating system and programs would load and run faster while taking up less disk space on the computer.

 NuGet had a humble beginning and was originally intended as a community project for open-source packages in .NET.
-On January 7th, 2011, the very first package was shared to the NuGet registry.
+On January 7th, 2011, the very first package was shared with the NuGet registry.
 NuGet early adopters had issues like buggy and constantly changing tools.
 After those were fixed, late adopters ran into the problem of having to catch up with a severe lack of official documentation.
-All in all, it was a less than ideal start for NuGet.
+All in all, it was a less-than-ideal start for NuGet.